 A number of additional classes, seminars and activities are available to support students in their training and development.
 These include guest lectures by leading artisan food producers.

-Gaining experience within the artisan food and drink industry is an integral part of the Diploma.
-Placements offer students valuable insight into the practice of artisan producers.
+Gaining experience within the artisan food and drink industry is an integral part of the advanced diploma.
+Placements offer students valuable insights into the practice of artisan producers.
 These placements help to develop skills that support the theoretical and practical modules of the diploma, whilst providing an opportunity to forge industry links for the future.

 A number of graduates have set up their own businesses, including: